CMMC Version 1.02

 •System & Communications Protection (SC)

-Titania Nipper is in service with all four arms of the DoD, where it is trusted to automate the configuration audits of core network devices against DISA STIG and CIS benchmarks to prove compliance with Risk Management Frameworks such as DISA RMF, NIST CSF and NIST 800-53/171.
-Indeed, Nipper’s proven accuracy advantage is estimated to save the DoD up to 3 hours per device not investigating false positives reported by other compliance tools.
+Titania Nipper is in service with all four arms of the DoD, where it is trusted to automate the configuration audits of core network devices against DISA STIG and CIS benchmarks to prove compliance with Risk Management Frameworks such as DISA RMF, NIST CSF and NIST 800-53 and NIST 800-171.
+Taking just minutes to set up and generate reports, Nipper’s proven accuracy advantage is estimated to save the DoD up to 3 hours per device by not investigating false positives reported by other compliance tools.

 As CMMC v1.02 security practice checks build on the above frameworks and controls, CMMC auditors and assessors are expected to save significant time and resources by automating their compliance checks using Nipper.
 The software also identifies otherwise-missed false negatives and includes recommendations and specific command line fixes for any issues found, helping to reduce internal teams’ mean time to remediate.